r3n/ren-c/prebuilt/README.md

 At one point the executables were committed directly into the Git repository.
 This was decided to be undesirable.
 So instead, the files are now stored on an S3 instance.
-Having the build process get these files automatically is a goal, but in the meantime these are the current links:
+Having the build process get these files automatically is a goal, but in the meantime, these are the current links:

 LINUX:
 https://s3.amazonaws.com/r3bootstraps/r3-linux-x64-8994d23